ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   <li>The <strong>transit method</strong> is clearly the most successful discovery method.</li>
 </ul>

-The <strong>transit method</strong> exploits the occurence of a planet passing between a star and the observer (Earth).
+<p> The <strong>transit method</strong> exploits the occurence of a planet passing between a star and the observer (Earth).
 The light from the star will be altereted by the planet's presense.
-The amount of dimming occured can be used to make conclusions about the planet's characeristics like mass, radiius and eve atmospheric conditions.
+The amount of dimming occured can be used to make conclusions about the planet's characeristics like mass, radiius and eve atmospheric conditions.</p>

-Observational cosmologist Chris Impey mentioned in a recent <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">lecture</a> that the growth of discovery of the planets is comparable to the development of internet technology and telephones seen during the Dotcom bubble.
-As a domain, exoplanet science is progressing at a very rapid pace.
+<p> Observational cosmologist Chris Impey mentioned in a recent <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">lecture</a> that the growth of discovery of the planets is comparable to the development of internet technology and telephones seen during the Dotcom bubble.
+As a domain, exoplanet science is progressing at a very rapid pace.</p>

 <div style="height: 20px;"></div>
 <h4>Distance from Earth</h4>